Dev-Leet/CalNote/README.md

 ### 🌗 Light/Dark Mode + Header Clock
 A cohesive, professional theme in both modes, plus a live IST clock with a 12h/24h toggle.

-### 📲 Installable PWA
+### 📲 Installable PWA, Genuinely Mobile-Responsive
-Add to your home screen on desktop, Android, or iOS for a native-app-like experience — fast repeat loads via a precached app shell, and honest offline messaging for the features that genuinely can't work without a connection.
+Add to your home screen on desktop, Android, or iOS — a collapsible off-canvas nav drawer, stacked responsive layouts, and a fixed-height chat panel replace what was originally a desktop-only layout.

 ### 🔒 Secure, Race-Free Auth
-JWT with rotating refresh tokens, reuse-detection, and atomic (race-condition-free) preference and session updates.
+JWT with rotating refresh tokens, reuse-detection, and atomic (race-condition-free) preference and session updates — including full query-cache clearing on logout to prevent any stale-data flash on shared devices.

 </td>
 </tr>